mponce0/covid19.analytics/JOSS/paper.md

 - A backup data repository hosted at GitHub,
   <https://github.com/mponce0/covid19analytics.datasets> -- where replicas of
-the live datasets are stored for redundancy and robust accessibility sake (see \autoref{fig:dataSrcs}).
+the live datasets are stored for redundancy and robust accessibility (see \autoref{fig:dataSrcs}).

 ![Schematic of the data acquisition flows between the `covid19.analytics` package and the different sources of data.
 Dark and solid/dashed lines represent API functions provided by the package accessible to the users.
 Dotted lines are "internal" mechanisms employed by the package to synchronize and update replicas of the data. \label{fig:dataSrcs}](./covid19-data-sources.pdf)